LG C4 42 OLED Monitor Review

 Cons

-The LG C4 42-inch version is okay for office use in certain circumstances.
+The LG C4 42-inch version is mediocre for office use.
 It has an exceptionally large screen, so it's incredible if you want to display many windows or a large quantity of data at the same time.
-It has reasonable brightness and fantastic reflection handling, so it's visible in most lighting conditions, though it doesn't get bright enough to fight intense glare.
+It has reasonable brightness to fight some glare, but not from really bright light sources, and reflections can be distracting in sunny rooms.
 It also has wide viewing angles, so it's easy for someone else to see your screen.
 However, it has no ergonomic features, so you can't adjust the display unless you mount it.
 Additionally, it only has adequate text clarity and is far less sharp than other 4k monitors because of its large size.
 Finally, OLEDs like this one are prone to burn-in with constant exposure to the same static elements over time.

 Pros